Select Page

 Thomas Sowell, a world-class economist, once stated, “There was no economics in the Garden of Eden.”
 What did he mean by this?
 Economics is simply the study of the allocation of scarce resources.
 Scarcity was not an issue in the Garden of Eden.
 God provided plenty of everything.

-Adam, after the fall, had to naturally work the ground.
+Adam, after the fall, had to work the ground naturally.
 He essentially became a farmer.
 Before the fall, he tended the Garden.
 After the fall, he painfully worked by the sweat of his brow.

 Greed flows through all of us.
 Yes, even the reborn Christian has a sinful nature.
 What about being a new creation?